Creating Grids with QGIS

 Click OK button

-Layout interface appears with 'Venzuela' as the header
+Layout interface canvas appears with header (i.e. 'Venzuela')

 Click CLOSE button in 'Layout Manager' box